keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

    * For updates on student information, the first place to contact is IT.
 Dai Oliveira has pulled these reports lately.
 However, Will Johnston at the Registrar was also very helpful in populating student information and can be contacted as a last resort.
 * With the development of pathways and pipelines, this role also involves contact with members of Company, NAMB, and NC Baptists.
 These are our denominational partners, and we are seeking to build sending pathways in tandem with these organizations.
    * Since these contacts may be changing, you will need to do some research on who to contact at the Company, NAMB, and NC Baptists.
 Keelan helped me find these contacts and can help you whenever they are needed.
+* This role involves contact with current missionaries (students and alumni) and involves discussion about prayer cards.
 * This role also has contact with HubSpot, from contract teams to success and aid teams, to troubleshooting teams.
 All of these offices at HubSpot are here to help you in this role, pointing you in the right direction and to articles that may help with your issues and needs.

 ## References